-We are very grateful to the Hamish Ogston Foundation for making the largest ever investment in heritage skills in Commonwealth history. £12.26 million will be awarded over the next four years to support our Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme.
+£12.26 million will be awarded over the next four years to support our Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme, the largest single investment in heritage skills in Commonwealth history.
 The Programme will train more than 3,500 young people in heritage skills in countries where there is little existing capacity to address heritage at risk.

 The Programme was launched at the Commonwealth Secretariat in May 2022 and accorded the rare privilege of using Her late Majesty’s name to honour her seventy years of service to the Commonwealth of Nations.
 Phase 1 of the Programme, funded by £4.6 million, supported trainees in India, Barbados, Singapore, and Antigua.
 Under our new Commonwealth Coronation Agreement, Phase 2 celebrates His Majesty The King’s Coronation and His Majesty’s role as Head of the Commonwealth.